Jennifer Lopez with short hair. Photo

 Subscribe and read Express Newspaper at:

 Famous singer Jennifer Lopez posed for the cover of the March issue of Allure magazine and wowed fans with her hairstyle.
-On the cover, the 51-year-old artist appeared with a short haircut.
+On the cover, the 51-year-old actress appeared with a short haircut.

 Fans got used to the fact that Jennifer had long hair, so such a short haircut was a big surprise for users.
 In the comments, they began to actively discuss the cardinal changes in Jennifer’s appearance.